NSA Deletes 'Honesty' and 'Openness' From Core Values - Slashdot

 The sad part is that now Fox is targeting the military, denying vetrans benefits deserved, targeting the VA for cuts, supporting the defence contractor advertisers over the men and women who actually put their lives on the line to serve.
 Alth

+Rice has already testified about why she unmasked those people who turned out to be Trump associates.
+Before they were unmasked she wouldn't have known who they were, and unmasking isn't the same as publishing their identities.
+They were unmasked because they met with an important foreign dignitary who had chosen not to notify the American government that he was travelling to New York.
+The U.S. Government does have a legitimate interest in knowing what a foreign dignitary who is making an unannounced visit is up to.
+But you don't have to take my word for that, you can take reported words [businessinsider.com] of the Republicans on the House Intelligence Committee:

+That's three Republicans, who are in a better position than you to judge the matter, who seem to think their is nothing to your accusations.

-Big surprise (Score:5, Insightful)
+Big surprise (Score:4, Insightful)

 Please tell me how an agency which violates the constitution and spies on Americans can be allowed to exist?
 They're worse then the sexual assaults the TSA illegal does daily.